metabrainz/critiquebrainz/README.md

 critiquebrainz
 ==============

-A GSoC project for MetaBrainz Foundation
+A GSoC project for MetaBrainz Foundation.